 Arising from the Okefenokee Swamp, our St. Marys River flows 130 miles to the Atlantic Ocean at Cumberland Island National Seashore.
 Bookended by two national treasures, the St. Marys River is pristine from Swamp to Sea, but a river is only as healthy as its headwaters and tributaries.

-This series focuses on the future of our river in regard to the proposed mining operation located at our river’s doorstep.
+This series focuses on the future of our river in regards to the proposed mining operation located at our river’s doorstep, rapid growth throughout the watershed, and ways we can all be better stewards for our waterways.

 Join St. Marys Riverkeeper for a FREE educational series to inform the community about advocacy efforts to protect our St. Marys River.
 We will discuss our St. Marys River and its connection to Trail Ridge, Okefenokee Swamp, and the Floridan Aquifer with experts in the field!